SystemsApproach/private5g/intro.rst

 ..
 This section pivots to the new cloud perspective

-..
-Need to talk about licensing spectrum, which is a big factor (and about CBRS).

 The previous section gives a decidedly Telco-centric view of the mobile cellular network, which makes sense because Telcos have been the dominant MNOs for the past 40+ years.
 But with 5G's focus on